 Diversity, equity, and inclusion continue to be critical issues for higher education.
 Many of these issues are fanned by repercussions of historical events as well as unconscious biases based on unknown U.S. history and individuals tending to remain in monolithic groups.

-Taking this inclusive approach can revitalize organizations through creating a common understanding, developing a community that embraces differences, and establishing new and meaningful outcomes.
-This can include rethinking faculty diversity in relation to faculty recruitment, retention, tenure, and promotion; revising ideas of the quality of scholarship, including the paradigm of publishing or perish; and creating a community-engaged scholarship.
+Taking this inclusive approach can revitalize organizations by creating a common understanding, developing a community that embraces differences, and establishing new and meaningful outcomes.
+This can include rethinking faculty diversity in relation to faculty recruitment, retention, tenure, and promotion; revising ideas of the quality of scholarship, including the paradigm of publishing or perishing; and creating a community-engaged scholarship.

 Diversifying Higher Education Leaders